 It is this variety of flavor and reflection of terroir that make Terrazas a fantastic option for wine drinkers in the Philippines.
 If you’re looking to expand your palate, Terrazas will exemplify terroir-specific expressions of different varieties.
 This is also a fantastic wine for those who want to experience a national new world expression of their favorite variety.

 In other words, no matter your taste preferences or what you're looking for, Terrazas will have something for you.
-Learn more about what sets Terrazas apart from the rest as well as some tasting notes on their Altos del Plata and Reserva ranges.
+Learn more about what sets Terrazas apart from the rest as well as some tasting notes on their Reserva range.

 First, let's take a brief look into their history.
 Terrazas’ vineyards can be dated back to the 19th century when Italian, Spanish, and Italian immigrants came to Argentina.
 These pioneering people combined their European winemaking techniques with the irrigation systems implemented by Inca and Huarpe people.
 It is this successful marriage of techniques that caught the eye of Renaud Poirier in 1952.
 The then chief winemaker at Moet & Chandon, Poirier travelled to Argentina to research the potential for wine production in the country and met his match at the foot of the Andes in Mendoza.